wtsi-ic/wtsi-software-policy/POLICY.md

 advised to either assign copyright in all software they write to GRL or to obtain a specific exception to retain or assign copyright otherwise.

-## Release publicly in advance of publication
+## <a name="policy.release"></a>Software release timing

-Software under GRL copyright that directly supports published work authored by GRL employees (e.g. software implementing methods described in a methods paper or software presented in an application note) must be released publicly using an acceptable free software license (see section [Licenses](#policy.licences)) by the time of the related publication at the very latest.
+Software under GRL copyright that directly supports published work authored by GRL employees (e.g. software implementing methods described in a methods paper or software presented in an application note) must be released publicly using an acceptable free software licence (see section [Licenses](#policy.licences)) by the time of the related publication at the very latest.

-Useful and potentially reusable software under GRL copyright that represents a substantial portion of the analysis and/or processing that went into producing results presented in a research paper should also be released publicly using an acceptable license by the time the research paper is published.
+Useful and potentially reusable software under GRL copyright that represents a substantial portion of the analysis and/or processing that went into producing results presented in a research paper should also be released publicly using an acceptable licence by the time the research paper is published.

-## <a name="policy.licenses"></a> Acceptable Licences
+## <a name="policy.licences"></a> Acceptable Licences

-Software under GRL copyright may be distributed outside of the Institute under any free software license as defined by the Free Software Foundation (FSF).
+Software under GRL copyright may be distributed outside of the Institute under any free software licence as defined by the Free Software Foundation (FSF).
 A rough definition of free software is that it gives the users